kovacshviktor/kende-font/README.md

-# kende-source
+# Kende-font
-This repo is the FontForge sourcecode of Kende-font.
+This repo is the copy from the kende-font/kende-font project for further development.
-Kende-font is an implementation of the Unicode standard Old Hungarian alphabet.
 The Kende was the sacral leader of the Hungarian Tribes.

-Ez a repo a Kende-font betűkészlet forrásfájlja FontForge betűtervezőhöz.
+Ez a repo a kende-font/kende-font jogutódja.
 A betűkészlet igazodik az Unicode Rovásírás szabványhoz.